Daniel Leclerc: Brut Magnum

 Daniel Leclerc | Brut

-For my mother's birthday, the right champagne was essential.
-From my cellar, I selected the Brut – Magnum for this occasion.
-An approachable bottle that also convinces on the palate.
+For my mother's birthday, a fitting champagne was a must.
+From my cellar, I selected the Brut, Magnum for this occasion.
+An approachable bottle that also delivers on taste.

-Daniel Leclerc Brut – a classic, approachable style Assemblage: Pinot Noir, Pinot Meunier & Chardonnay Production: Traditional bottle fermentation with extended lees aging Aromas: Yellow fruits, delicate brioche notes & a touch of honey Palate: Fresh, balanced and with fine mousse – a real crowd-pleaser
+Daniel Leclerc Brut, a classic, accessible style Assemblage: Pinot Noir, Pinot Meunier & Chardonnay Production: Traditional bottle fermentation with extended lees aging Aromas: Yellow fruits, delicate brioche notes & a touch of honey Palate: Fresh, balanced and with fine mousse, a real crowd-pleaser

 Which magnum bottle would you open for a celebration?
 Or are you team standard bottle?